 Apple’s iCloud gives you 200GB for $2.99, which is the minimum you’re going to have to spend if you plan to back up iOS devices to the cloud along with photos and videos.
 Google matches Apple’s price and storage at this level.
 There’s a $0.99 tier below that, but even 50GB will fill up fast when you’re backing up your iPhone and all its photos.

 If you want to spend ten bucks a month, you’ll get 2TB from either Google or Apple, but Microsoft will give you six accounts with 1TB each.
 That’s a sweet deal.

 Dropbox’s 2GB is the worst free tier, and its cheapest paid tier is $11.99 a month and doesn’t even include all of Dropbox’s features.

 What about Dropbox?

 No discussion of cloud storage solutions would be complete without discussing the company that popularized consumer cloud syncing: Dropbox.
 Unfortunately, it’s hard to recommend for most users.
 A free account nets you a paltry 2GB, and it doesn’t include some of the service’s niftier features like Smart Sync.
-You can pay $9.99 per month for a 1TB plan—again, missing some features—or $19.99 per month for 2TB with all the service’s features.
-Dropbox does a good job of syncing folders on computers and mobile devices, but that’s not enough anymore—its competitors do a great job of that, too.
+The cheapest plan it offers is $11.99 per month for 2TB (still missing a few features) or $19.99 per month for 3TB with all the service’s features.
+Dropbox does a great job of syncing folders on computers and mobile devices, but that’s just not enough anymore—its competitors do a great job of that, too.
 Creating and editing documents is done through Dropbox’s all-in-one Paper app, which is just okay.

 Dropbox will back up your photos and videos if you want, but the photo management experience is lackluster.
 Dropbox was the go-to cloud storage and sync service eight years ago, but has since been surpassed by more robust, flexible, and affordable offerings from its competitors.